 In a moment she chalks up to youthful imprudence, she got a tattoo -- two interlocking hearts on the left side of her upper chest to signify a heart condition she developed as a student athlete.

-Now 26, and a children's psychologist at Nationwide Children's Hospital, she wants the tattoo gone.
+Now at 26, and a children's psychologist at Nationwide Children's Hospital, she wants the tattoo gone.

 Goldsmith, who owns Ageless Splendor in Dublin, understands the dilemma.

 On Murray's fourth treatment at the office, he has her ice down her skin and asks her to take to Tylenol to control pain.

 Murray is unbothered, but the procedure people differently.

 To her tattoo-obsessed generation, she says: "I'd say be smart about it, because tattoos cost way less than this did."
 She said she pays about $220 per session at Ageless Splendor, 333 W. Bridge St.